sayedibrahimi/LyonsList/client/README.md

-# Wheaton Marketplace - Mobile Client
+# LyonsList - Mobile Client

-This is the frontend mobile application for the Wheaton Marketplace platform, built with React Native, Expo, and TypeScript.
+This is the frontend mobile application for the LyonsList platform, built with React Native, Expo, and TypeScript.

 ## Features